 Don’t forget chocolates

 Geneva is the paradise for chocolate lovers and offers a wide range of specialties such as Les Pavés de Genève.
 Created in the thirties, those little cubes of chocolate, dusted with the finest cocoa powder, melt in the mouth.
 Pavé De Genève, translating as “Geneva’s paving stones” is made in a thick slab of quality, rich chocolate.
 If you’re a chocolate lover then you’ll understand, they didn’t last long enough for me to get a photo though.
 Cut into perfect square blocks, these treats emulate the paving stones in streets of the city.
 Another favorite is Luxemburgerli – the light and airy mini macaroons from Spruengli.
 Made of natural ingredients with flavors that range from Champagne, passion fruit to Bellini.
 It is one of my favorite stops when in Switzerland.
-They don’t even last the trip back home regardless of how many I buy!
+They don’t ever last the trip back home regardless of how many I buy!

 Get your Geneva Pass